 The loss of on-street parking in the study areas is likely to result in minimal impacts.
-Off-street parking that would be lost would be associated with parcel acquisitions.
+Off-street parking that would be lost would be associated with property acquisitions.
 The loss of on-street parking on S 252nd Street under the Midway Landfill Alternative could impact adjacent single-family residences; however, there appears to be available capacity along the roadway.
-On-street parking loss associated with the South 336th Street and South 344th Street alternatives is adjacent to development that likely use it but would also be acquired as part of the project.

-It is estimated that up to 450 spaces will be needed for on-site parking for employees, visitors, and nonrevenue vehicles.
-Table G1.4-9 summarizes the estimated on-site parking need for employees, visitors, and nonrevenue vehicles.
-The estimated employee parking need was calculated as follows:
+It is estimated that up to 480 spaces will be needed for on-site parking for employees, visitors, and nonrevenue vehicles.
+Table G1.4-10 summarizes the estimated on-site parking need for employees, visitors, and nonrevenue vehicles.
+The estimated employee vehicle parking was